 In May 2020, the Company issued \$700 million aggregate principal amount of new senior notes.
 The new senior notes bear interest at a rate of 6.625% per annum and mature on May 13, 2027.
 The new senior notes were issued via a private placement and are guaranteed by certain of the Company's domestic subsidiaries.
 The net proceeds, after deducting debt issuance costs, totaled approximately \$690 million and were used to redeem the remaining \$130 million aggregate principal amount of the Company's outstanding 4.875% senior notes due 2021, approximately \$419 million aggregate principal amount of the Company's outstanding 5.00% senior notes due 2022 and approximately \$105 million of other secured borrowings.
-The Company recorded approximately \$38 million of additional interest charges for note repurchase premiums and write-off of unamortized finance fees related to the senior notes redemptions for the three and six months ended June 30, 2020, respectively.
+The Company recorded approximately \$38 million of additional interest charges for note repurchase premiums and write-off of unamortized finance fees related to these redemptions.